Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 What are the main changes introduced by the Leasehold and Freehold Reform Act 2024?

-The Leasehold and Freehold Reform Act 2024 eliminates the two-year ownership requirement for lease extensions and freehold purchases, removes marriage value from valuation calculations, and streamlines enfranchisement procedures.
+The Leasehold and Freehold Reform Act 2024 eliminates the two-year ownership requirement for lease extensions and freehold purchases, provides for marriage value to be removed from valuation calculations once the valuation provisions are commenced, and streamlines enfranchisement procedures.
 The Act also introduces measures to reduce premium costs and increase transparency in leasehold transactions, with the first reforms taking effect on 31 January 2025.

 Can I extend my lease immediately after purchasing under the Leasehold and Freehold Reform Act 2024?